-PHOTOGRAPHY - If you are happy to record the event with a few - snaps on your mobile then help yourself.
-If - however, you wish to make use of the images at - a later date or as part of an extended marketing - campaign it makes sense to connect with the - official photographer.
-They are used to the ambient - lighting conditions and will produce better shots than average. - If you have any specific requests or if you need particular - people captured on your stand you can brief them in advance. - Much of this information will be in the exhibitor manual also. - Please be mindful of GDPR regulations around photography. - If in doubt, contact your organiser.
+If you are happy to record the event with a few snaps on your mobile then help yourself.
+If however you wish to make use of the images at a later date or as part of an extended marketing campaign it makes sense to avail yourself of the official photographer.
+They are used to the ambient lighting conditions and will produce better shots than average.
+If you have any specific requests or if you need particular people captured on your stand you can brief them in advance.
+Much of this information will be in the exhibitor manual also.